 Congestion, allergic rhinitis, a deviated septum, and mouth sores are just a few of the varied health problems that occur in this region of the body.
-Information about ways you can relieve symptoms at home and when you should see a physician can be found in this section.
+Dr. Rubinstein is an expert allergy doctor from Hudson Valley, who provides not only care for his patients but several treatments and possibilities to manage allergies or even live an allergy-free life.

 Dr. Rubinstein is a board certified ENT and facial plastic surgeon.
 If you are bothered by congestion, allergic rhinitis, a deviated septum or mouth sores, he can help.